Sagnik-97/Marketing-Campaign-Analysis/README.md

 Overall sales are above target.
-Total sales for the year were $27.06 million, which is 150.3% of the target of $18 million.
+Total sales for the year were $27.06 million.

 Sales are up year-over-year.
 Total sales in 2020 were $27.06 million, compared to $18 million in 2019.
 This is an increase of 50.4%.